ACTICdev/discord-vsc-theme/README.md

 # Discord VSC (Visual Studio Code) Theme
-A theme for Discord, designed to look like Microsoft Visual Studio Code.
+<p>A theme for Discord, designed to look like Microsoft Visual Studio Code.</p>
+<p>Please message me on Discord for bug reports or general feedback!</p>